supercollider/supercollider/README_WINDOWS.md

   SC will not link to Qt at all, and implicitly build without the IDE.
 This build variation is used in low resources environments and graphic-less use scenarios of SC.

-In the Qt-less build some Qt/GUI related classes are removed from the SCClassLibrary to avoid primitive not found errors at sclang start-up.
-The removed classes can be found in the folder SCClassLibrary/scide_scqt.
-If you need to run code with elements considered deprecated in SC3.7, you can move the deprecated/3.7 folder back into place.
-  You should remove the unsupported Document-class related entries to avoid (non-fatal) errors at sclang start-up.
+  NOTE: in a qt-less build of sclang you will need to modify the class-library for a successfull class compilation.
+The required changes are:

+    - move or delete Common/GUI and JITLib/GUI

   You cannot use the Help browser in Qt-less SC.
 An option is, to render Help with sclang (`SCDoc.renderAll`) and run it in a browser.
 There is also the